bootdotdev/blog/content/wiki/the-game.md

 Frozen flames protects your current streak from being lost!
 If you fail to complete a new assignment within seven days of your latest assignment completion, and you have a frozen flame purchased, you will lose the frozen flame instead of losing your streak progress.
 You will have seven extra days to complete a new assignment or purchase another frozen flame.

+## Boss Events

+Boss Events are special, community-driven battles that occur once every few months at Boot.dev.
+During these events, the entire community comes together to take on a boss.
+By participating, members can earn bonus XP, chests, and progress towards their boss achievements.
+A minimum of 5000 experience must be earned during the event to be eligible for rewards.
+These events are a great opportunity for collaboration with the community, as the more students actively working in the platform increases the bonus experience for everyone!
+Don't miss out on the excitement and the chance to level up faster during our Boss Events!

 ## Karma

 Karma is a measure of how helpful you are to others in the [Discord community](https://boot.dev/community).
 Karma is shown on your profile and the members with the highest karma earn a spot on the [leaderboard](https://boot.dev/leaderboard).